IBMIntegration/techjam/src/pages/acelabs/Lab_3/index.md

     Enter **1.0** for the **Version** field;

-    Enter **Introduction to IBM Integration Bus V10** for the **Short description** field;
+    Enter **Introduction to IBM App Connect Enterprise V10** for the **Short description** field;

     Your choice of information in the **Long description** field.

     ![](./images/tkMsgFlowEditor.png "New Application")

     A message flow must begin with an Input node.
 An input node establishes the runtime context for the flow.
-There is an Input node for each of the many protocols that IBM Integration Bus supports.
+There is an Input node for each of the many protocols that IBM App Connect Enterprise supports.
 We will process an HTTP request with this flow so we need an **HTTPInput** node.

     The **HTTPInput** node is in the **HTTP** drawer.
 11. Open the ![](./images/tkHTTPDrawer.png "HTTP Drawer") drawer by clicking on it.